avoigtma/openshift-certmonger/README.md

 * CronJob to processs route creation according to discovered ConfigMaps of above name pattern
     * process the certificate and route creation
     * remove config map afterwards
-* Error handling
-    * if the certmonger job pod fails, there is a config map called 'certmonger-XYZ-status' (XYZ the JobUUID of the CertMonger Job) in the certificate-tool namespace; this config map is created only in case of failure, not in case of success
 * Certificates
     * The created certificates are placed in a secret in the application target namespace.
 The secret is called 'route-ABC-certs' (ABC = name of the route being created)

+## Error Information

+* Error handling
+    * if the certmonger job pod fails, there is a config map called 'certmonger-XYZ-status' (XYZ the JobUUID of the CertMonger Job) in the certificate-tool namespace; this config map is created only in case of failure, not in case of success
+	* if the task processing job fails, there is a config map called 'err-route-task-XYZ' (XYZ the UUID of the CertMonger task) in the certificate-tool namespace covering error information; this config map is created only in case of failure, not in case of success

+> Inspect the Yaml or JSON source of each error config map to get details about the processing errors.